This article (Is Coding Really an End-All Skill for an Automated World?) was first published on Readwrite

 No-code development can help citizen developers and non-technical people create websites, applications, and software through democratizing technical skill sets.
 This technology can empower business users and employees everywhere by abstracting technical complexities and creating a unique visual interface.
 No-code application builders are perfect for businesses that need custom applications to help with specific business requirements.

-There are many examples of successful citizen developers, and Gartner predicts that there will be 4 times more citizen developers than professional developers at enterprises by 2023.
+There are many examples of successful citizen developers, and Gartner predicts that there will be 4 times more citizen developers than professional developers at enterprises in the coming year.
 This will definitely help lessen the load on the IT team in the organization, leading to more time that can be focused on strategic ventures.
 The IT team is often overwhelmed with maintaining existing software and other operational backlogs, which can be resolved by giving citizen developers a chance to share the load.

 No-code development can help bridge the gap between the previously impossible idea of creating websites and applications without any prior knowledge of coding.
 Businesses can now adopt this form of development to help existing employees create and design business applications without the need for specially hired developers and programmers.
 This opens the doors to creating hybrid positions that can merge existing expertise and domain knowledge with basic development skills through no-code platforms.
 These individuals will be better prepared to meet future challenges and adapt to the business and employment conditions created through automation.